broxus/octusbridge-solana-docs/README.md

 We can use limits and manually approve withdrawals from `Everscale` to `Solana` when the amount is bigger than the limits.
 8. Who can approve withdrawals that are over the established limits?
 Approvals for bigger amounts can be done via multi-signature on `Everscale` or `Solana`.
 In the first case, the approval event must be transferred through the Bridge.
+9. Is there anything like `Ethereum` chain id in `Solana`?
+No, for the same purpose `Solana` use [recent blockhash](https://docs.solana.com/ru/implemented-proposals/durable-tx-nonces) in transactions.
+10. Can `Solana` program be updated and are there any limitations?
+Yes, it can be done via special [program](https://docs.rs/solana-program/latest/solana_program/bpf_loader_upgradeable/index.html).
+Program on deploy have limits of space being used for program data.
+It couldn't be increased in the future.
+Knowing that, one must set space size a little more than current program size, when first time deploying the program.

 # Reminders for developers